mdumke/hadoop-example/2-example-app/README.md

   | head -n 5
 ```

-Using the command line, we can create powerful streaming pipelines that can help us answer simple questions.
+Using the command line, we can create powerful streaming pipelines that can help us answer some basic analytics questions.
 However, more elaborate questions may require a lot of effort to answer in this manner.
 Take, for instance, the question: how many different species are observed in each country on average?
 We'd need to group birds by country, then create a sum of unique birds in each group and finally average over all these sums.

-And what if our data is stored on multiple computers?
-Would we transfer it across the network to put it through our pipeline?
+Unix-like pipelines also become harder to buid once our data is stored on multiple computers.
+We'd have to transfer everything across the network to put it through our pipeline.
 This would become even more problematic if we wanted to handle massive amounts of data that could not possibly fit onto a single computer.
 That's where *MapReduce* enters the stage.

 ## Programming with Mappers and Reducers
 Two common concepts from *functional programming* are `map` and `reduce`, and they are often used together.
 Both operate on collections of data.
-A *mapping* replaces each item in the collection with another one, namely with the result of passing the item through some function.
-A *reduction* compresses or combines all values into an aggregate value.
+A *mapping* replaces each item in a collection with another one, namely with the result of passing the item through a transformation function.
+A *reduction* compresses or combines all values in a collection into an aggregate value.

 As an example, assume we have a list of bird names and want to count the *total number of characters* used in this list.
-One way to do this would be to loop through all the names and add the respective length to a running total:
+We'd go over all the names, count the characters, and sum them up.
+One way to implement this would be to loop through all the names and add the respective length to a running total:

 ```py
 """ counting characters using a loop """